+10wurus the SLCS1 1 remium

-Income Bracket (by FPL) % of Income (before ARP) % of Income (after ARP)
+Income Bracket % of Income % of Income

+(by FPL) (before ARP) (after ARP)

 100% - 133% 2.07% 0.0%

 133% - 150% 3.10% - 4.14% 0.0%

 150% - 200% 4.14% - 6.52% 0.0% - 2.0%

 200% - 250% 6.52% - 8.33% 2.0% - 4.0%

 250% - 300% 8.33% - 9.83% 4.0% - 6.0%

 300% - 400% 9.83% 6.0% - 8.5%

-Over 400% 100% 8.5%
+Over 400% N/A 8.5%

-Table 2: Maximum Percent of Annual Household Income Paid Towards the SLCSP Premium
+Table 2: Maximum Percent of Annual Household Income Paid

+Towards the SLCSP Premium

 Individuals with expected household incomes of 100%-400% of the FPL are generally APTC-eligible if they aren't otherwise eligible for minimum essential coverage.
 More detail is available at 45 CFR 155.305(f) and 26 CFR 1.36B.
-The maximum household APTC equals the APTC-eligible family members' benchmark plan premium minus the required household contribution, which is based on the household's expected income as a percent of FPL and an applicable percentage the IRS determines annually.2 After-APTC benchmark premiums will differ slightly between any two years for identical family compositions and income amounts because of changes in the applicable percentages and FPL guidelines.
-The APTC methodology for a given plan year uses the FPL guidelines from the previous year (i.e., those that are available at the beginning of a plan year's Open Enrollment).
-Alaska and Hawaii's FPLs are higher than those for the 48 contiguous states; consequently, the Alaska and Hawaii maximum APTC amount is higher for a given household income amount and benchmark plan premium.
+The maximum household APTC equals the APTC-eligible family members' benchmark plan premium minus the required household contribution, which is based on the household's expected income as a percent of FPL and an applicable percentage the IRS determines annually.
+After-APTC benchmark premiums will differ slightly between any two years for identical family compositions and income amounts because of changes in the applicable percentages and FPL guidelines.
+The APTC methodology for a given plan year uses the FPL guidelines from the previous plan year (i.e., those that are available at the beginning of a plan year's Open Enrollment).
+Alaska and Hawaii's FPLs are higher than those for the 48 contiguous states; consequently, the Alaska and Hawaii maximum APTC amounts are higher for a given household income amount and benchmark plan premium.

-If the required household contribution for a household with income at or above the FPL is greater than the benchmark plan premium, the maximum APTC is \$0 but the individuals are still considered APTC eligible for the purposes of this report.
-This report uses the maximum APTC that enrollees can receive, including when the amount is \$0.
+If the required household contribution for a household with an income at or above the FPL is greater than the benchmark plan premium, the maximum APTC is \$0 but the individuals are still considered APTC-eligible for the purposes of this report.
+For relevant metrics, this report uses the maximum APTC that enrollees can receive, including when the amount is \$0.
 Enrollees will receive less than their maximum APTC if their maximum APTC is greater than their selected plan's EHB premium, or if they don't apply the maximum APTC amount and instead claim the credit when they file their federal income taxes.
 Enrollees can only apply APTC towards a plan's EHB premium.
+This report's maximum APTC calculation for a typical family of four with a household income of 325% of the FPL assumes all family members are APTC-eligible.
+However, in states where the household income to be eligible for Medicaid or Children's Health Insurance Program (CHIP) is higher than the household income required to be APTC-eligible, the children could be Medicaid/CHIP-eligible and APTC-ineligible.